Highland cattle: Use

 The meat of Highland cattle tends to be leaner than most beef because Highlands are largely insulated by their thick, shaggy hair rather than by subcutaneous fat.
 Highland cattle can produce beef at a reasonable profit from land that would otherwise normally be unsuitable for agriculture.
 The most profitable way to produce Highland beef is on poor pasture in their native land, the Highlands of Scotland.

 Commercial success

-The beef from Highland cattle is very tender, but the market for high-quality meat has declined.
+Beef from Highland cattle is very tender, but demand for high-quality meat has declined.
 To address this decline, it is common practice to breed Highland "suckler" cows with a more favourable breed such as a Shorthorn or Limousin bull.
 This allows the Highland cattle to produce a crossbred beef calf that has the tender beef of its mother on a carcass shape of more commercial value at slaughter.
-These crossbred beef suckler cows inherit the hardiness, thrift and mothering capabilities of their Highland dams and the improved carcass configuration of their sires.
-Such crossbred sucklers can be further crossbred with a modern beef bull such as a Limousin or Charolais to produce high quality beef.
+These crossbred beef suckler cows inherit the hardiness, thrift, and mothering capabilities of their Highland dams and the improved carcass configuration of their sires.
+Such crossbred sucklers can be further crossbred with a modern beef bull such as a Limousin or Charolais to produce high-quality beef.